 Individuals over 14 years of age may volunteer at Frederick Living.
 Younger children may be involved as well, through group programs with adult supervision, such as Girl Scouts, Boy Scouts, church and school groups.
 There is no maximum age to volunteer at Frederick Living!
 We need you to be dependable, enthusiastic, and able to show love and compassion to others.

-In person volunteers are required to initially have a PPD (tuberculosis test) which is offered at Frederick Living free of charge and must be read two days later and provide proof of a flu shot between October and June.
-All volunteers must agree to a criminal background check, and attend a required orientation and tour.
+In person volunteers are required to initially have a PPD (tuberculosis test) which is offered at Tower Health, Covid Vaccination (Initial Dose) and provide proof of a flu shot between October and May.
+All volunteers must agree to a criminal background check and attend a required orientation and tour.
 All of this is important in ensuring the safety and well-being of our residents and fellow volunteers!

 What are the benefits of being a volunteer?